Terradue/doc-tep-geohazards/source/tutorials/QGIS.rst

   - **PNG file for each layout**
   - **QGIS file that must be opened directly with QGIS**

-* To dowloand the results, double click on the result that you want to download and then, click on *Download* button.
-Finally, choose the file format
+* To download the results, double click on the item of your interest and then, click on *Download* button.
+Finally, choose the preferred file format

 .. figure:: assets/QGIS_10.png
 	:figclass: align-center